fajarnnn/sd-webui-reforge-classic/README.md

 > [!Note]
 > `SageAttention` is based on quantization, so its quality might be slightly worse than others

+> [!Important]
+> When using `SageAttention 2`, both positive prompts and negative prompts are required; omitting negative prompts can cause `NaN` issues

 <br>

 ## Issues & Requests